Kornflex28/discord-bot/README.md

 >Dédé has curently **47** commands available and a server XP ranking system.<br>
 >Dédé has executed **4471** commands for now.
 >
-> *This was last dynamically generated on Friday, February 25, 7:49 PM GMT+1.*
+> *This was last dynamically generated on Saturday, February 26, 11:22 AM GMT+1.*

 ## Command examples
 ### !poem